thaliproject/Thali_CordovaPlugin/README.md

 ### Using the Thali Cordova Plugin

-#### iOS
+Follow the instructions below to use the Thali Cordova Plugin on Android and iOS.

 #### Android

-1. Create new project and add android platform
+1. Create new project and add the Android platform
    * cordova create thaliTest com.test.thaliTest thaliTest
    * cd thaliTest
    * cordova platform add android
 2. Fix manifest min-sdk issue
    * go to thaliTest\platforms\android and in AndroidManifest.xml change android:minSdkVersion="10" to
     android:minSdkVersion="16"
-3. add the plugin
+3. Add the plugin
    * cordova plugin add https://github.com/thaliproject/Thali_Codovaplugin
 4. Fix issue on can not replace existing file
    * from thaliTest\plugins\org.thaliproject.p2p\src\android\java\io\jxcore\node copy